Argonne-National-Laboratory/PyGMI/README.txt

-Welcome to PyGMI !
+﻿Welcome to PyGMI !
 What is PyGMI ?
 PyGMI is an open source Generic Measurements Interface made in Python/Qt that can take measurements with instruments connected over GPIB, RS232, ethernet or USB using Pyvisa and PySerial.
 It features:
 • live display of the data acquired using pyqtgraph
 • a macro editor that can make a series of mesurements and even send e-mails with data!